Nebraska volleyball stadium event sets women’s world attendance record

 “This is a statement on Title IX, and having two daughters of my own, what Title IX has done for women’s sports is huge,” fan Troy Pfannenstiel of Omaha said before the matches.

 Chancellor Rodney Bennett canceled classes for the day.
-Big Ten Commissioner Tony Petitti was on hand, as was Gov. Jim Pillen.
+NCAA President Charlie Baker, Big Ten Commissioner Tony Petitti were on hand, as was Gov. Jim Pillen.
 So were Husker volleyball players who were part of iconic coach Terry Pettit’s teams over four decades.
 High school teams from across a state stretching 430 miles border to border were excused from classes to attend.

 There are 75 women from the state of Nebraska who are on Division I volleyball rosters this season.
 At 44 players per million in population, the state trails only Hawaii (67 per million) in Division I players produced per capita, according to volleyball statistician and historian Rich Kern of RichKern.com.